jdlib/JDBX/UserGuide.md

 All JDBX statement classes - like their counterparts in JDBC - allow to group SQL commands in batches to improve roundtrip performance.
-Instead of directly incorporating batch related methods into the statement interface, all JDBX statements know a `batch()` which returns a service object to add or clear commands and run the batch:
+Instead of directly incorporating batch related methods into the statement interface, all JDBX statements know a `batch()` method which returns a service object to add or clear commands and run the batch: